Heroines

 11th August 1881 the Death of Jane Digby

-On This Deity today proudly presents a love story of lust and adventure; the story of Jane Elizabeth Digby, who died 130 years ago today, a woman who did her own thing, when doing one’s own thing was very much … Continue reading
+On This Deity today proudly presents a love story of lust and adventure; the story of Jane Elizabeth Digby, who died on this day in 1881; a woman who did her own thing, when doing one’s own thing was very much … Continue reading

 Posted in Heroines | 1 Comment